Dover School District (New Jersey)

 The Dover School District is a comprehensive community public school district that serves students in pre-kindergarten through twelfth grade from Dover in Morris County, in the U.S. state of New Jersey.

 As of the 2021–22 school year, the district, comprising five schools, had an enrollment of 3,448 students and 244.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.1:1.

-The district is classified by the New Jersey Department of Education as being in District Factor Group "A", the lowest of eight groupings.
+The district had been classified by the New Jersey Department of Education as being in District Factor Group "A", the lowest of eight groupings.
 District Factor Groups organize districts statewide to allow comparison by common socioeconomic characteristics of the local districts.
 From lowest socioeconomic status to highest, the categories are A, B, CD, DE, FG, GH, I and J.

 Students in grades K-12 from Victory Gardens attend the schools of the Dover School District, which has been consolidated since 2010.
 Students in grades 7-12 from Mine Hill Township participate in the Dover district as part of a sending/receiving relationship.